Water footprint: By sector

+Agricultural sector

 The water footprint of a product is the total volume of freshwater used to produce the product, summed over the various steps of the production chain.
 The water footprint of a product refers not only to the total volume of water used; it also refers to where and when the water is used.
 The Water Footprint Network maintains a global database on the water footprint of products: WaterStat.
 Nearly over 70% of the water supply worldwide is used in the agricultural sector.

 The water footprints involved in various diets vary greatly, and much of the variation tends to be associated with levels of meat consumption.
 The following table gives examples of estimated global average water footprints of popular agricultural products.